“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Utility Bills

 Utility bills are another holding cost that can add up quickly.
-Even if you’re not living in the property, you’ll still need to keep the utilities on to show the property to potential buyers.
+Even if you’re not living in the property, you’ll still need to keep the utilities to show the property to potential buyers.
 These bills can include water, electricity, gas, and internet.
 And if you need help with your bills, then there may be city and state programs that can help.

 maintenance and repair